brettchalupa/projectbook/src/websites/_introduction.md

 # Websites

 What follows are ideas for websites that you could build that don't require any back-end.
-This means there's no need for a database or a server to manage the requests.
+This means there's no need for a database or a server to handle the requests.
 These are great ideas for getting started with web development by focusing on HTML, CSS, a little JavaScript, and some templating.

 ## Starting Out

 You'll need an editor and a browser!
 That's it.
 That's part of the joy of building software for the web.
 There's not too much you need.
-Start with editing HTML and CSS directly.
+Start with editing HTML and CSS directly and opening the file in your browser.
 Don't worry about content management systems like Wordpress or creating themes or templates.
 Start with the basics and go from there.

 [Visual Studio Code](https://code.visualstudio.com) is a commonly used and free editor.
 I'd suggest starting there.